hagaakihiro/VirtualCT/README.md

 in main.cpp.

 ### 1-4: To adjust a beam-hardening correction
-We provided a beam-hardening correction model applied in Ref: Kai-Wen Li, et al., Physica Medica, v89, p182, 2021.
+We provided a beam-hardening correction model, which has been applied in Ref: Kai-Wen Li, et al., Physica Medica, v89, p182, 2021.
-This is performed to run the code, "beam_hardening_correction.cpp".
+This is performed by running the code, "beam_hardening_correction.cpp".

 Usage is here.